sjmiddlebrook/pockethost/frontends/lander/content/docs/usage/hooks.md

 The prebuilt PocketBase v0.17+ executable comes with an embedded ES5 JavaScript engine (goja) which enables you to write custom server-side code using plain JavaScript.

-Every PocketHost instance comes with a `pb_hooks` directory which is mounted into the PocketBase instance at `/pb_hooks`.
+Every PocketHost instance comes with a `hooks` directory accessible via [FTP](/docs/usage/ftp).
+When your PocketBase instance runs, the contents are mounted at `/pb_hooks`.
 This directory is where you can place your custom server-side code.

 For examples and more information about PocketBase hooks, see the [PocketBase JS hooks documentation](https://pocketbase.io/docs/js-overview/).

 ## Quickstart

-You can start by creating `*.pb.js` file(s) inside the `pb_hooks` directory.
+You can start by creating `*.pb.js` file(s) inside the `hooks` directory.
 The `*.pb.js` files are automatically loaded and executed by PocketBase.

 ## Important Notes

-- Altering the `pb_hooks` directory will cause your PocketHost instance to be restarted so changes are picked up automatically.
+- Altering the `hooks` directory will cause your PocketHost instance to be restarted so changes are picked up automatically.
-- If code in `pb_hooks` causes your `pocketbase` instance to exit unexpectedly, your instance will be placed in [Maintenance Mode](/docs/usage/maintenance/) until you can correct the problem and manually move your instance out of Maintenance Mode.
+- If code in `hooks` causes your `pocketbase` instance to exit unexpectedly, your instance will be placed in [Maintenance Mode](/docs/usage/maintenance/) until you can correct the problem and manually move your instance out of Maintenance Mode.

 ## Code Samples